The SPAC trash ticker is counting down – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-This week had the whole crew aboard to record: Grace and Chris making us sound good, Danny to provide levity, Natasha to actually recall facts, and Alex to divert us from staying on topic.
-It’s teamwork, people – and our transitions are proof of it.
+This week had the whole crew aboard to record: Grace and Chris making us sound good, Danny to provide levity, Natasha to actually recall facts and Alex to divert us from staying on topic.
+It’s teamwork, people — and our transitions are proof of it.

-And it’s good that we had everyone around the virtual table as there was quite a lot to get through:
+And it’s good that we had everyone around the virtual table, as there was quite a lot to get through:

-- Team felt all kinds of ways about the Amazon-MGM deal.
-Some of us are more positive about than the rest, but what gists out from the transaction is that for Amazon, the purchase price is modest and the company is famously playing a supposedly long-game.
+- The team felt all kinds of ways about the Amazon-MGM deal.
+Some of us are more positive than the rest, but what gists out from the transaction is that for Amazon, the purchase price is modest and the company is famously playing a supposedly long-game.
 Let’s see how James Bond fits into it.
 Alex receives four points for not bringing up F1 thanks to the Bond-Aston Martin connection.

-- Turning to the SPAC game, we chatted through the recent Lordstown Motors earnings results, and what we can parse from them regarding blank-check companies, promises, and reality.
+- Turning to the SPAC game, we chatted through the recent Lordstown Motors earnings results, and what we can parse from them regarding blank-check companies, promises and reality.

 - After launching last June with just $2 million, Collab Capital has closed its debut fund at its target goal: $50 million.
-The Black-led firm invests exclusively in Black-led startups, and got checks from Apple, PayPal, and Mailchimp to name a few.
+The Black-led firm invests exclusively in Black-led startups, and got checks from Apple, PayPal and Mailchimp to name a few.
 We talk about this feat, and note a few other Black-led venture capital firms making waves in the industry lately.

 - We Resolved our transition puns and eventually spoke about the Affirm spin-out, which raised $60 million in a funding round for BNPL for businesses.
-There’s bigger questions there around the accessibility and point of BNPL, and if its really re-inventing the wheel or just repackaging it with simpler UX.
+There are bigger questions there around the accessibility and point of BNPL, and if it’s really re-inventing the wheel or just repackaging it with simpler UX.

 - Next up, we got into a can of worms about the future of meetings thanks to Rewatch, which raised a $20 million Series A this week led by Andreessen Horowitz.
-The startup helps other startups create internal, private Youtubes to archive their meetings and any video-based comms.
-We could only spend a second on this, so if you want our longer thoughts in the form of text, check out our 3 views on the topic on Extra Crunch!
+The startup helps other startups create internal, private YouTubes to archive their meetings and any video-based comms.
+We could only spend a second on this, so if you want our longer thoughts in the form of text, check out our three views on the topic on Extra Crunch!
 (Discount Code: Equity)

 - From there we had Interactio and Fireflies.ai, two more startups that are tackling the complexities of meetings in the COVID-19 era, and whatever comes next.
 Both recently raised new funding, and Alex brought up Kudo to add one more upstart to the mix.